3 Types of Poor Housekeeping Hazards Toolbox Talk

 Injuries endured due to poor housekeeping can be 100% avoided.
 These types of problems do not need to happen if the employees will be responsible for their surroundings and take the right amount of caution that is needed.
 Each employee should take charge of their own workspace, pay attention to the three main types of hazards, and do the necessary cleaning to avoid them.
 It is not only for the safety of yourself but for the fellow coworkers as well.

-Signs Of Poor Housekeeping
+Examples Of Poor Housekeeping

-Construction Site Housekeeping
+Construction Site Housekeeping Tips

 If you want to make sure that your workplace is staying as tidy as possible and you want to avoid injury, there are some steps that you can follow.
 Posting these rules to where all employees can be reminded of the needed task to keep the workplace safe at all times will help to keep everyone accountable.
 To keep the workplace tidy, clean, and free of harm to the best of your ability, follow these rules:

 - 1. Make sure all floors are dry and clear of clutter.
 This is going to avoid someone from slipping or tripping at work.
 There should always be a clear pathway for walking to avoid any risks of injuries.
 This is also a good practice to keep in case an emergency occurs and everyone needs to exit the building.